 The Egyptian Tarot of Thelema trump for the 25th path of Sagittarius is Neïth XIV.
 Jupiter, the Sapphire Star, is the ruler of Sagittarius.
 Neptune is also figured as governor of the mutable signs.

-Neïth is depicted here as a young woman clothed in deep blue, with yellow ornaments and white trim.
+Neïth is depicted here as a young woman clothed in deep blue, with yellow ornaments and trim.
 She bears a green ankh of life in her left hand and priestly was sceptre or phoenix wand in her right hand.
-She wears a fillet armed with a serpent, in rainbow hues.
+She wears a fillet armed with a serpent.
 The hieroglyphic name of Neïth is shown at the top right of the Tarot picture.
 The first letter is net, the ‘shuttle’ determinative.
 Next comes the hieroglyph for the ‘sky’, identical to that of Nuit.
 The name is completed with the phonetic ‘t’.

 Behind Neïth stands a composite symbol formed from the djed pillar, the shuttle, which spells her name (net), and the Arrow of Sagittarius.
 The Egyptian djed pillar is the origin of the letter samekh, which defines the 25th path of Sagittarius.
 The djed is a symbol of the spinal column, especially when that is taken as the subtle channel for spirit-fire in the occult anatomy.
 It thus signifies spiritual strength and endurance.
 It is also a type of alchemical retort for the transmutation of iron, the dross of experience, into gold, the invisible radiance of spirit.